 - You may want to have a first draft of an agreement written before meeting with the other party.

 - Try to keep the discussion ordered when meeting with the other party.
-Make a checklist of topics that should be reached during the negotiation.
+Make a checklist of topics to discuss during the negotiation.

 - Listen to the other party and their concerns.